Why You Need a Mobile-First Website in 2019!

 - Switch to HTTPS: Consider installing an SSL certificate and move your website to the secure HTTPS protocol.
 It will not only secure your website — it will also improve loading speed.

 - Upgrade to PHP 7.3: By upgrading the software version of your website server, you can achieve a reduction in page load speed of up to 10%.

 6 – Optimize for Voice Search

 Mobile consumers don’t spend time to type search queries in their smartphones.
-If you really want to be relevant for them, you need to incorporate voice search as you make your website mobile-first in 2019.
-Recent studies have shown that 55% of teens and 40% of adults use voice search on a daily basis.
+If you want to be relevant for them, you need to incorporate voice search as you make your website mobile-first in 2019.
+Recent studies have shown that 55% of teens and 40% of adults use voice search daily.